 4 Ways Parents can Handle Stress

 Let’s talk about four ways parents can handle stress.
-Of course, these are absolutely applicable for your athletes as well.
+Of course, these are absolutely applicable to your athletes as well.

 1. Talk About It

 Share it.
 Let your family know.
 Now, this is not meant for you to snap at them.
 I’ve been guilty of that.
 I’ve snapped, but I try to get better.
 I calmly let them know hey, mom’s got a lot going on right now.
 You can get specific.